uploadcare/uploadcare-wordpress/README.md

 ## Usage

-* Whenever you add an image (via Image or Gallery block or via Media Library) — choose Upload via Uploadcare.
+* When adding an image while editing a page or in Media Library, choose the "Upload via Uploadcare" option.
-* You can use an image editor to modify images.
+* Use a built-in image editor when needed.
-* See that every image you add to articles is automatically optimized: small resolution for mobile, lower quality for poor connection, etc. It makes sure that each and every user gets the page content fast.
-* If you accidentally uploaded file to a local Media Library, you'll see a notification on top of the Admin Dashboard — just click it.
-Files from local Media Library won't work with the adaptive image delivery system.
+* If you accidentally upload a file using a standard WordPress option, you can easily transfer them to Uploadcare to use Adaptive Delivery and other features.

 ## Useful links